rwxrob/zet/docs/1797/README.md

-# People who use screenshots in tutorials for terminal tasks are morons
+# 🤦 Morons use screenshots in tutorials for terminal tasks

 That is all.